BE PREPARED

 What to do after getting your CAS

-Our admissions team will email your CAS to you.
+Once you have passed the interview and financial checks, our admissions team will email your CAS to you.
 You must check that the CAS has your details recorded correctly.
 Please inform the admissions team if you see any mistakes.
-The CAS email includes a document which includes important information about your visa application.
+The CAS email includes a document which includes important information to help you with your visa application.
 You must read the document carefully, as it will help you complete your online visa application form and it helps you understand what to do if you encounter any difficulties and who to contact if you need assistance.
 You should apply for your visa as soon as possible after getting your CAS.
-It can take up to three weeks to get your decision.
+It can take up to three weeks to get your visa decision.
 During peak times it can take longer.
 See more information on how to submit your visa application by visiting the “Applying for Your Visa” section of this website.

 Wait for your visa to be granted before travel